Film: Jay and Silent Bob Strike Back

 Justice: That's...a start.

-The View Askewniverse: As mentioned above, this was originally planned to be the last film in it; this fact is punctuated by God (Alanis Morrisette reprising her Dogma role) showing a page within a book that simply says "The End" before closing the book, which has "The View Askewniverse" on the cover.
+- The View Askewniverse: As mentioned above, this was originally planned to be the last film in it; this fact is punctuated by God (Alanis Morrisette reprising her Dogma role) showing a page within a book that simply says "The End" before closing the book, which has "The View Askewniverse" on the cover.
 Kevin Smith notes in the bonus features for Clerks II that the "The End" page is actually in the middle of the book.
 He did consider the series wrapped up, but with Jason Mewes' drug issues, eventually proclaimed that if Jason got clean, he'd get Clerks II off the ground.

-Vitriolic Best Buds: The eponymous characters are best friends and have been since childhood, but Jay insults Silent Bob basically constantly and Bob is always giving Jay looks of disapproval.
+- Vitriolic Best Buds: The eponymous characters are best friends and have been since childhood, but Jay insults Silent Bob basically constantly and Bob is always giving Jay looks of disapproval.

-Bob's eventual snap and tirade against Jay comes off as an expression of the frustration he's been wanting to vent for years.
+- Bob's eventual snap and tirade against Jay comes off as an expression of the frustration he's been wanting to vent for years.

-Artistic License - Geography: The editing of the movie suggests that Jay and Silent Bob hike from Boulder, CO to Utah with a stolen monkey.
+- Artistic License - Geography: The editing of the movie suggests that Jay and Silent Bob hike from Boulder, CO to Utah with a stolen monkey.
 This is a distance of over 300 miles, over the Rocky Mountains.